-Physician typically also order a blood test for TSH, Free T4 (thyroxine) and Free T3 (triiodothyronine) to assess the status of your thyroid hormone production.
-But these tests – TSH, Free T4 (thyroxine) and Free T3 – do not diagnose Hashimoto’s thyroiditis.
+Physicians typically also order a blood test for TSH, Free T4 (thyroxine) and Free T3 (triiodothyronine) to assess the status of your thyroid hormone production.
+However, these tests – TSH, Free T4 (thyroxine) and Free T3 – do not diagnose Hashimoto’s thyroiditis.

 Unfortunately, most physicians including endocrinologists will advise you to wait until you become hypothyroid.
 It’s like watching a train wreck in slow motion.
-And then when you finally become hypothyroid, they start you on Levothyroxine.
+Then, when you finally become hypothyroid, they start you on Levothyroxine.

-- Those who were in the early stages of Hashimoto’s thyroiditis were able to keep their thyroid function normal as evidenced by the blood tests – TSH, Free T4 (thyroxine) and Free T3 (triiodothyronine).
+- Those who were in the early stages of Hashimoto’s Thyroiditis were able to keep their thyroid function normal as evidenced by blood tests – TSH, Free T4 (thyroxine) and Free T3 (triiodothyronine).